Taking the Bar/Florida Bar

 Most states require applicants to have completed all requirements for graduation before sitting for the Bar Examination.
 In Florida, for instance, if one takes the Bar Examination without having received the required degree, the score is impounded and eventually invalidated, and the test-taker may be called for an investigative hearing for violating the rules governing admission to the Bar.

-Bar exams normally consist of multiple parts of the test.
+Bar exams normally consist of multiple parts.
 Passing each part is often required to successfully pass the exam as a whole, but some jurisdictions (like Florida) permit passing with an “overall” passing score that is the average of certain portions of the exam.

 There are five main bar exam portions, though not all jurisdictions use all five: